OracularIS/mocaclient/docs/readme.md

 This user guide is designed to help you with our powerful and intuitive software, guiding you through its features and functionality.

-Whether you are a beginner or an experienced user, this comprehensive guide will walk you through the essential operations of Smart Moca Client latest version i.e. `2024.5.3`, from installation to mastering advanced features.
+Whether you are a beginner or an experienced user, this comprehensive guide will walk you through the essential operations of Smart Moca Client latest version i.e. `2024.5.3`, {{ mocaMMR }} from installation to mastering advanced features.

 ## Purpose